MTG Arena Budget Standard Decks – October 2020

 Budget Sideboard Options

-Sideboard cards are probably not going to be as important especially to new players as most farming can be done on best-of-one games.
-For those that want to learn about sideboards, it will deserve a whole guide on its own!
-Luckily, sideboard cards do not require a huge investment if you ever wanted to try best-of-three matches out.
-As an example, these are some core sideboard cards that are widely used and are easily accessible:
+Sideboard cards aren’t going to be as important to you when you’re starting out, as most of your farming can be done in best-of-one games.
+For those that want to learn about sideboards or are used to playing Magic in paper and wouldn’t dream of doing without them, you could write several books on the subject!
+Luckily, sideboard cards don’t usually require a huge investment, so do try best-of-three matches out – they have their advantages and disadvantages, which I covered in this article!
+As an example, here are some core sideboard cards that are widely used and easily accessible:

-Throne of Eldraine also includes some “self” hate spells at uncommon, which are a bit more limited in nature (the white and green ones are not as good) but are still useful if you are looking for cards to fill the sideboard.
+Throne of Eldraine included some spells which hate on their own colour at uncommon, so they’re a bit more limited in nature but are still useful if you’re looking for cards to fill out your sideboard:

 - Archon of Absolution

 - Oakhame Adversary

 Here are some other Rare and Mythic options, but powerful enough that you may want them eventually: